Royal Liverpool Golf Club: Course Review, Tee Times and Key Info

 How many times has Royal Liverpool hosted the Open Championship?

-Royal Liverpool or Hoylake has played host to The Open Championship on 12 occasions, this July will see the 13th.
+Royal Liverpool or Hoylake has played host to The Open Championship on 13 occasions, most recently in 2023.
 Golf Monthly's first editor Harold Hilton won the first Hoylake Open back in 1897.
-Walter Hagen, Tiger Woods and (most recently) Rory McIlroy have all been Open winners at Royal Liverpool.
+Walter Hagen, Tiger Woods and (most recently) Brian Harman and Rory McIlroy have all been Open winners at Royal Liverpool.

 TOPICS